-During calendar year 2011, the water supply for the City of Sierra Madre came from two sources: (1) groundwater from wells in the East Raymond Basin, and (2) natural spring tunnel located in our foothills.
+During calendar year 2017, the water supply for the City of Sierra Madre came from two sources: (1) groundwater from wells in the East Raymond Basin and (2) natural spring tunnel located in our foothills.
 All water is treated with chlorine disinfection before it is delivered to your home.
+Our groundwater basin is naturally recharged through the hydrologic cycle.
+In addition water is purchased and imported into our spreading basins where it is allowed to percolate into our aquifer supplementing natural supply.